DavidBrxxwn/cxc_gamertag/README.md

 The gamertag script shows players certain information about the char and is only for qb core at the moment.
 If you want it for another framework I need someone who has an esx or qbx server.

+This work is licensed under the Creative Commons BY-NC 4.0 license.
+This means you are free to use, share, and modify it as long as you give credit to the author (BY) and do not use it for commercial purposes (NC).
+Sharing under the same license is not required.

 Command
 - "gamertag" on and off